 Lake Erie

 Lake Erie is renowned for its perch and walleye fishing.
-Bordering Michigan, Ohio, Pennsylvania, and New York, this Great Lake is easily accessible to anglers coming from Sandusky, Cleveland, Port Clinton, Geneva-on-the-lake, and Toledo.
-It’s also an excellent spot for anglers looking to catch burbot, chinook salmon, smallmouth bass, rainbow trout, lake trout, brown trout, and largemouth bass.
+Bordering Michigan, Ohio, Pennsylvania, and New York, this Great Lake is easily accessible to anglers coming from Sandusky, Cleveland, Port Clinton, Geneva-on-the-Lake, and Toledo.
+It’s also an excellent spot for anglers looking to catch burbot, smallmouth bass, rainbow trout, lake trout, brown trout, and largemouth bass.
 As the 11th largest lake in the world, Lake Erie’s water and weather conditions can change rapidly and catch unprepared anglers by surprise.
 Nevertheless, it has plenty of good fishing spots within its 9,910 square mile surface area.

 Caesar Creek Lake